yevster/weblogic-on-azure/javaee/README.md

 Feel free to take a minute to explore the application.

-When you are done exploring, it's time to deploy the demo to azure.
-Return to [home of this repository](../README.md).
+When you are done exploring, it's time to deploy the demo to Azure.
+Return to the [home of this repository](../README.md).